-- Eurostat noted euro area industrial production dropped 4.1% in March compared with February.
+- Eurostat found euro area construction production rose by 0.4% in September compared with August.

-- The yield on the 10-year Treasury note rose.
+- The yield on the 10-year Treasury note traded in a range.

 - Deposit flight continues to pressure banks to tighten lending standards, increasing the potential risk of a credit squeeze.

 - Declining liquidity and deteriorating financial conditions, combined with high valuations, are contributing to a substantial uptick in risk asset volatility.

 - Global leverage is at worrisome levels and will eventually need to be paid for, at a time when most developed markets are facing a fiscal drag from the end of post-pandemic stimulus.